shaisachs/origin-of-sadness/origin-of-sadness.md

 "Very, very sad, Papa."

+"Even though Stephie never climbed another tree - do you suppose she did other things?"

+Stephie placed her chin in her hand, studying the afternoon sun reflected on the table top as though it might help her explain something very simple.
+"Papa, Stephie did many, many other things.
+She knew all of those songs, remember?
+And she must have learned more, as she grew older."

+Henry smiled thinly, wrapped his knuckles on the table once.
 "Did I ever tell you about the first dance at our wedding?"

 Sophie shook her head mid-sip, dribbling a bit of milk down her chin.